 Cleanliness

 Clean, clutter-free spaces can impact your property’s estimated value in a positive way.
 Ensure both the interiors and exteriors of the house are tidy.
 Improving the presentation can indeed influence the value to a significant extent.
-Go one step further and turn on the lights for the house valuation, to give it a more spacious and inviting vibe.
+Go one step further and turn on the lights for the house valuation to give it a more spacious and inviting vibe, enhancing the security of a good valuation.
 (Trust us, this works.)

 Home Improvements

-Detail out any improvements or extensions done to your property since its purchase.
+Detail any improvements or extensions made to your property since its purchase.
 These can factor largely into a higher valuation.
-Remember, the valuation is more about what adds value to the property rather than what you personally find appealing.
+Remember, the valuation is more about what adds value to the property rather than what you find appealing.

 Paperwork